 10. Columbus, Ohio

-About the author: Ashlea Halpern is the co-founder of Cartogramme and editor-at-large for AFAR Media.
-She edited New York Magazine’s pop-up travel blog, The Urbanist, and writes regularly for Airbnbmag, Condé Nast Traveler, Bon Appétit, and Wired.
-After spending almost four years traveling Asia, Australia, the Arctic, and North America, she recently settled in Minneapolis, MN — the most underrated city in the lower 48, bar none.
-Follow her adventures on Instagram at @ashleahalpern and @cartogramme.
+About the author: Ashlea Halpern is the co-founder of Minnevangelist and editor-at-large for AFAR Media.
+She edited New York Magazine’s pop-up travel blog, The Urbanist, and writes regularly for Airbnb Magazine, Condé Nast Traveler, Bon Appétit, and Artful Living.
+After spending almost four years traveling Asia, Australia, the Arctic, and North America, she settled in Minneapolis, MN — the most underrated city in the lower 48, bar none.
+Follow her adventures on Instagram at @ashleahalpern and @minnevangelist.